Richard Thomas Alexander: New College (1930–1939)

 All of Alexander's experiences thus far convinced him that a new type of teachers college was necessary to address the social issues of the day.
 Originally, New College's progressive foundations, its philosophical origins, and its influences were the Concept of Community, Critical Pedagogy, and German Progressive Education.
 After the planning for the new college began, the United States suffered the economic upheaval that was the Great Depression.
 Resulting influences then included Social Reconstruction and Student Activism.

 There was a planned departure from traditional teacher-training institutions by placing special emphasis on child nature and development through experiences designed to give the student an insight into the problems of contemporary social life.
 Alexander sought to develop a critical consciousness in his students for intellectually based social leadership and provide guidance in effectually meeting the universally persistent problems of living, that is, the essential problems of living that students and in reality, all humans, would face in all stages of their development as individuals, as members of social groups, and as teachers of children and adults.
 Using innovative ideas such as extended foreign study, community-based active research, and authentic assessment, a portfolio-based undergraduate learning curriculum was developed which rejected traditional summative grades or the accumulation of credits as the basis of degree completion.

-The logistics and managerial challenges of starting an institution of higher learning from the ground up must have been daunting.
-It was here that Alexander proved himself to be an organizational genius.
-His handprint was on everything, from finding classrooms and dormitories to the formation of the curriculum and the selection of the initial faculty and first students.
+The logistical and managerial challenges of establishing an institution of higher learning from the ground up were significant.
+Alexander was involved in many aspects of the institution’s development, including finding classrooms and dormitories, developing the curriculum, and selecting the initial faculty and first group of students..